selamcode/llm-zoomcamp-2025/workshop/dlt.md

 - Graph-based retreval uses a semantic graph to identify and connect relevant facts, improving precision and contextual relavance.

 ##### Challenge 2

+`Ranking & Consolidation`

+- Retrived chunks are not always ranked by usefulness, leading to suboptimal generation.

+`Cognee's Solution`

+Graph traversal: The graph structure helps prioritize and consolidate the most relavant information for the query

+##### Challenge 3

+`Pipeline Scalability and Data Ingestion`
+- Scaling ingestion and retrival pipelines for a large datasets is complex and resource-intensive.

+`Cognee's Solution`

+`LanceDB` and `dlt` integration:

+Simplifies local, scalable vector storage and reduces the complexity and reduces complexity in ETL and metadata managment.

+#### What are cognee node sets

+1. They are lists of tags(strings) attached to content in cognee's knowledge organizing, filtering, and categorizing data.

+2. advantages:

+    a. `Topic Isolation`: Agents can write/rerieve data by topic, keeping domains separate.

+    b. `Better Organization`: Maintains Structure as your knowledge base grows.

+    c. `Improve Retrival`: Enables precise, tag-based filtering for searches.

+    d. `Topic-based Analysis`: Makes it easy to ananlyze patterns within specific domains.

+    e. `Scalabale Knowledge Management`:
+    Reduces complexity as content increases.

+    f.
+Node sets are supported with Kuzu and Neo4j graph databases.